Learning Outcomes

 A company's delivery records, maintained electronically by warehouse staff based on dispatch notes completed by drivers, show that a specific package was dispatched on Monday.
 In a trial for theft of the package, can the prosecution use the electronic record as evidence of dispatch?

-Answer: The electronic record is hearsay.
+The electronic record is hearsay.
 It is likely admissible under s 117 CJA 2003.
-It is a business document created in the course of the company's business.
-The warehouse staff entered the data in the course of their occupation.
-The drivers who completed the dispatch notes presumably had personal knowledge of the dispatch.
-Assuming the information transfer met the requirements, the record is admissible.
+It is a business document created in the course of the company's business, entered by warehouse staff in the course of occupation.
+The dispatch notes were presumably completed by drivers with personal knowledge.
+If the chain of information meets circumstances required by s 117, and oral evidence would be admissible, the document is likely admissible.

 PRESERVED COMMON LAW EXCEPTIONS (s 118 CJA 2003)